 Welcome to Atlanta!

 While many things may come to mind when you think of Atlanta: Coca-Cola, the Civil Rights Movement, the 1996 Olympics, hip-hop/rap music, horrific humidity, or simply our gigantic airport – it is because of all of those things and more that Atlanta is an awesome place to visit and an even better place to call home.
 Well… everything except the humidity at least!

-Below you will find tips for navigating this great city, and some of our favorite places to eat, drink, relax, or have fun.
+Below you will find tips for navigating this great city, and some of my favorite places to eat, drink, relax, or have fun.